 The cells travel through the circulatory system suspended in a yellowish fluid called plasma, which is 90% water and contains nutrients, proteins, hormones, and waste products.
 Whole blood is a mixture of blood cells and plasma.

-Red blood cells (also called erythrocytes) are shaped like slightly indented, flattened disks.
+Red blood cells (RBCs, also called erythrocytes) are shaped like slightly indented, flattened disks.
 RBCs contain the iron-rich protein hemoglobin.
 Blood gets its bright red color when hemoglobin picks up oxygen in the lungs.
 As the blood travels through the body, the hemoglobin releases oxygen to the tissues.

 The body contains more RBCs than any other type of cell, and each has a life span of about 4 months.
 Each day, the body produces new RBCs to replace those that die or are lost from the body.

-After the body has been challenged by some infections, lymphocytes "remember" how to make the specific antibodies that will quickly attack the same germ if it enters the body again in the future.
+After the body has been challenged by some infections, lymphocytes "remember" how to make the specific antibodies that will quickly attack the same germ if it ever enters the body again.

 Platelets (also called thrombocytes) are tiny oval-shaped cells made in the bone marrow.
 They help in the clotting process.
 When a blood vessel breaks, platelets gather in the area and help seal off the leak.
 Platelets survive only about 9 days in the bloodstream and are constantly being replaced by new cells.